 89 Grey Street, South Brisbane QLD 4101 | aboriginalartco.org

 They say: “This inner-city boutique nursery specialises in indoor, balcony, and courtyard plants, plant-based workshops, sustainable, eco-living products, and indoor plant styling essentials to add a touch of green to your every day.”

-We say: Started by urban horticulturist and environmental scientist Andrea, you’ll find everything from indoor plants, decorative pots, gifts and professional plant parent advice to help you build your indoor jungle at this lush shop on Vulture St in West End (look out for the large mural of monstera leaves wrapping around the shop front).
+We say: Started by urban horticulturist and environmental scientist Andrea, you’ll find everything from indoor plants, decorative pots, gifts and professional plant parent advice to help you build your indoor jungle at this lush shop with two shops – Highgate Hill and West Village in West End.
 The seemingly petite space holds a surprise – a courtyard out the back filled with cacti and succulents plus a greenhouse with even more indoor plant goodness!